mpoc/launch-control-xl-sequencer/README.md

 ### Channel Management
 - **Homepage**: Quick overview and channel selection
-- **Channel Switching**: DEVICE button or MUTE + TRACK FOCUS combo
+- **Channel Mode**: Detailed pattern editing for selected channel
 - **Pattern Creation**: Each channel stores its own 16-step pattern
 - **Multi-Channel Playback**: All active channels play simultaneously

+### Mixer Operations
+- **Enter Mixer**: Press MUTE button from any mode
+- **Mute Channels**: Press TRACK FOCUS buttons to toggle mute
+- **Solo Channels**: Press TRACK CONTROL buttons to toggle solo
+- **Exit Mixer**: Press MUTE again or DEVICE to return

 ### Tips
 - Homepage LEDs blink to show channel activity
 - Each channel outputs on a different MIDI channel for multi-timbral use
-- Transport controls work in both modes for quick access
+- Transport controls work in all modes for quick access
+- Solo overrides mute - when any channel is soloed, only soloed channels play
+- Mixer changes take effect immediately, even during playback